stuliston/garb-reporter/README.md

 		metrics :visits
 	end

-  and one that gets visits and page view might look like this:
+  and one that gets visits and page views might look like this:

 	class VisitsAndPageViews
 		extend Garb::Model